Members visit free all year! Join or renew today.

 Felix: Male, born March 27, 2004 at Albuquerque Biological Park.
 He arrived at the Zoo on July 2, 2008.

-Diego: Male, born on November 1, 2009 to Mallory and Felix.
-Diego lives off-exhibit in the Children’s Zoo as part of our program animal collection.
+Diego: Male, born on November 1, 2009.
+Diego lives off-exhibit in KidZooU as part of our program animal collection.
+Felix is Diego’s sire (father).

 Our pair of prehensile-tailed porcupines share an exhibit with a family of Geoffroy's marmosets. they can usually be found high in the branches.